 Ann Geier: Delegate to others and help them to help you.
 Put an emphasis on the Infection Preventionist.
 Give them time to do the research, conduct the training, and manage change.
 They may even need someone to assist them.

-If you would like to listen to a replay of the webinar, please visit:
+If you would like to listen to a replay of the webinar, please click here to hear the recording.

 AORN Guideline for Transmission-Based Precautions.
 In: Guidelines for Perioperative Practice.
 Denver, CO: AORN, Inc.